-ENGLISH SPECIAL DEVELOPMENTAL EDUCATION:

-NON-COURSE COMPETENCY-BASED OPTION (NCBO) NCBE 0130 OR NCBE 0230.
+ENGLISH SPECIAL DEVELOPMENTAL EDUCATION: NON-COURSE COMPETENCY-BASED OPTION (NCBO) NCBE 0130 OR NCBE 0230.
 Development of college-level writing focusing on idea generation, drafting, organization, revision and utilization of standard English.
 The NCBE cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
-Eligibility: TSI Assessment score 360-362 and DE Level 6; Benefit: paired with ENGL 1301 with required course grade of a C or better, credit earned can be used in an associate degree; Attendance required in lecture and lab hours.
+Eligibility: As per the current TSI Assessment Placement Chart; Benefit: paired with ENGL 1301 with required course grade of a C or better, credit earned can be used in an associate degree; Attendance required in lecture and lab hours.

 INTEGRATED READING AND WRITING (INRW) INRW 0410 AND INRW 0420.
 Integration of critical reading and academic writing skills.
 The course fulfills TSI requirements for reading and/or writing.
 The INRW cannot be used toward credit for an associate degree and is not intended for transfer to a senior college.
-Eligibility: TSI Assessment score 356-359 and ABE Level 5 for writing and 346-348 and DE Level 5 for reading; Benefit: complete reading and writing in one semester; Attendance required in lecture and lab hours.
+Eligibility: As per the current TSI Assessment Placement Chart; Benefit: complete reading and writing in one semester; Attendance required in lecture and lab hours.